VrushankPatel/Maxine/docs/features.md

 - Maxine client takes care of sending the heartbeat to the registry but before you start the server, you have to provide all these parameters in the properties or configurations.
 - If you pass the above example request to Maxine registry and then open the Maxine UI's servers page, it'll show the registered server like given below.
 <img src="/en/latest/img/maxine-servers.png" />

+### CLI Tool
+- Maxine provides a command-line interface for managing services without direct API calls.
+- Available commands include register, deregister, list, health, and discover.
+- Use `node bin/cli.js <command> [options]` to interact with the registry programmatically or for automation.

 ### Asynchronous logging
 - For Maxine SRD, logging is by default enabled and once you start the server, It'll start showing console logs, apart from that it'll also start storing logs into the files.